acivitillo/assyem_blog/content/articles/installing filestash with Nomad.md

 }
 ```

+### Using the web UI's

+If everything worked as expected you should be able to see the following ui's:

+* Nomad: localhost:4646
+* Consul: localhost:8500
+* Fabio: localhost:9998

 ### Setting up Filestash

 We will need 1 task inside 1 job and 1 task group.
 The 1 task is going to be `filestash`.
-We need to make sure we persiste filestash `/app/data` localy using volumes.
+We need to make sure we persist filestash `/app/data` localy using volumes.

 ```
 job "filestash" {